Perfumes and hormones

 Hormone disruption is a serious issue.

 I stopped wearing perfume some ten years ago after I found out that phthalates were very often found in perfumes.
-Phthalates are widely thought to be endocrine disruptors and contribute to reproductive issues.
+Phthalates are widely thought to be endocrine disruptors and are thought to contribute to reproductive issues.
 Smelling nice isn’t worth that!

-The tip is to avoid products that say ‘parfum’ or ‘fragrance’.
+I simply avoid products that say ‘parfum’ or ‘fragrance’ on the label.

 If your perfume has ‘fragrance‘ or ‘parfum‘ listed on the label that can indicate that phthalates are present, but seeing as phthalates are not listed on labels your guess is as good as mine as to whether there are phthalates present or not.

-Read Rick Smith and Bruce Lourie’s excellent book “Slow Death By Rubber Duck” there is lots about phthalates in the book!
+Read Rick Smith and Bruce Lourie’s excellent book “Slow Death By Rubber Duck” talk much more about phthalates in their book!

 Some natural perfume options: